 660 mm х 420 mm

-Efficient folding design, two integrated accessory storage boxes, adjustable MDF fence, starter pin and guard, overload protection and lockout key
+Efficient folding design, 2 integrated accessory storage boxes, adjustable MDF fence, starter pin and guard, overload protection and lockout key

 Extra Stable with Steel Support

 When you want to shape and route a piece of wood, you have to use a good routing table as the process takes time and you can get quite tired and sore if a router bench is too low or unstable.
 Thankfully, you can always turn to the Kreg PRS1040, a well-made and easily configured product that will help you master woodworking and enable you to process wood as a pro.

 The height of the table is adjustable from 78.7 cm to 99.1 cm, so you can draw it level convenient to you as well as change it quickly depending on a project.
 This way, you will be able not only to keep your posture straight and properly aligned but also keep the table in a stable position even if it's being placed on an uneven surface.
 Since stability is one of the paramount aspects when it comes to working with a routing bench, manufacturers fitted the Kreg PRS1040 with extra sturdy wide legs.
 Remember that safety measures include not only goggles and ear protectors but also how stable the table stands on the floor so you should always position it solidly before use.